BlitzBanana/space-traders/README.md

 ## Roadmap

 - [ ] Finish the Entity Component System implementation
+  - [ ] Rework systems (not only a function, filter entites itself)
+  - [ ] Entities family (used as filters by systems)
+  - [ ] Signals/Events system to allow systems to interact each other
 - [ ] Validate the Data Driven architecture
 - [ ] Improve inputs handling (system based)
 - [ ] Improve camera (zoom support)